-The King IV Code™ once again deals with information and technology governance (or IT Governance) in detail.
-For the first time, IT Governance was specifically dealt with in King III™ with a whole chapter on the topic.
+The King IV Code™ deals with information and technology governance (or IT Governance) in detail.
+IT Governance was first dealt with specifically in King III™ with a whole chapter and principle on the topic.
 In the King IV Code™, the scope of the IT governance section has expanded and more emphasis has been placed on it.
 This is in line with the trend of IT becoming pervasive in all aspects of the operations of organisations.

 Why is IT Governance Important?